 In this case, invest in a beard oil that has natural oils that will moisturize your skin and the beard hairs.

-You definitely don’t need a beard shampoo on a 1 month beard.
+You definitely don’t need beard shampoo on a 1-month beard.
 Using normal face wash will do just fine.
 However, you may need a face exfoliator to make sure your facial hair follicles are not clogged.
 Invest in a good face exfoliator suitable for your skin type and exfoliate about once a week.

 Well, while you can do without a beard comb or brush, I would recommend you invest in a good beard brush.
 Brushing your beard after taking a bath will improve blood circulation in your beard which will promote beard growth.